FiveTechSoft/mod_harbour/docs/index.md

 ### Linux support

 mod Harbour versions for Ubuntu and CentOS 7 are already available.
-Run Ubuntu from your Windows 10 bash, code your PRGs from Windows 10 and execute them from Edge or Chrome.
+Use Ubuntu from your Windows 10 bash, code your PRGs from Windows 10 using for favorite source code editor and run the PRGs from Edge or Chrome.
 Apache server and MySQL server from Ubuntu give you all you need.
 The perfect environment for creating web applications using Harbour in records time.

 ```js
 // Javascript code with syntax highlighting.